silverstripe/silverstripe-externallinks/README.md

 ## Installation

- 1. If you have composer you can use `composer require silverstripe/externallinks:*`.
-Otherwise, download the module from GitHub and extract to the 'externallinks' folder.
-Place this directory in your sites root directory.
-This is the one with framework and cms in it.
+ 1. Require the module via composer: `composer require silverstripe/externallinks`
- 2. Run in your browser - `/dev/build` to rebuild the database.
+ 2. Run `/dev/build` in your browser to rebuild the database.
  3. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links